lamak-qaizar/lamak-qaizar.github.io/docs/_posts/2022-12-22-just-because-inventory-is-invisible.md

 And until value is extracted, inventory is a liability for the business.
 In manufacturing, inventory is easy to see since it is physical.
 In product development it is harder to see, but
-"just because inventory is invisible doesn't mean it doesn't exist".
+_just because inventory is invisible doesn't mean it doesn't exist_.

 The following is an excerpt from
 **Principles of Product Development Flow** by Donald Reinertsen.